JDBC Drivers in Java Application

 - Use Type 4 driver for the applet to database communication

 - Use Type 2 Driver for two tired applications for communication between the java client and the database that gives better performance when compared to Type 1 Driver.

 - Use Type 1 Driver if your database doesn’t support a driver, This is a rare situation because almost all major databases support drivers or you will get them from third-party vendors.

 - Use Type 3 Driver to communicate between client and proxy server (WebLogic, WebSphere, etc.) for three-tiered applications that give better performances when compared to Type 1 and Type 2 Drivers.

 In the next article, I am going to discuss the Steps to Design JDBC Applications in Java with examples.
-Here, in this article, I try to explain JDBC Drivers in Java Application.
+Here, in this article, I try to explain JDBC Drivers in Java Applications.
 I hope you enjoy this JDBC Drivers in Java Application article.